On unbounded invariant measures of stochastic dynamical systems: Introduction

 \subsection{Uniqueness of the invariant measure}

-An other fundamental question is to determine whether the invariant measure is unique or not.
-The nature of this problem is different from the ones we have considered so far, since it is a more local property.
-Thus it is not possible to obtain some results only by controlling the random maps at the infinity.
+Another fundamental question is to determine whether the invariant measure is unique or not.
+The nature of this problem is different from the ones we have considered so far.
+In fact, uniqueness depends on the local behavior of the system and it is no more sufficient to control the random maps only at the infinity.

-In the non-contracting case, this problem was studied first by Babillot, Bougerol and Elie \cite{BBE} in the context of the affine recursion and they proved uniqueness under the assumptions of Theorem \ref{mthm}.
-Relying on their ideas Benda \cite{B} studied in full generality recurrent and locally contractive SDS's.
+In the noncontracting case, this problem was studied first by Babillot, Bougerol and Elie \cite{BBE} in the context of the affine recursion and they proved uniqueness under the assumptions of Theorem \ref{mthm}.
+Relying on their ideas Benda \cite{B} studied in full generality recurrent and locally contractive SDSs.
 The SDS is called recurrent if there exists a closed set $L$ such that every open set intersecting $L$ is visited by $X_n^x$ infinitely often with probability 1.
-The SDS is locally contractive if for any $x,y\in \R$ and every compact set $K\subset \R$,
+The SDS is locally contractive if for any $x,y\in\R$ and every compact set $K\subset\R$,

 Benda \cite{B} proved that if $\{X_n^x\}$ is a recurrent and locally contractive SDS, then it possesses a unique (up to a multiplicative constant) invariant Radon measure.
-He didn't publish his results, however they have been recently incorporated, with a complete and simplified proof, into two papers of Peign\'e and Woess \cite{PW1,PW2}, where they also investigated ergodicity of SDS generated by Lipschitz maps with centered Lipschitz's coefficient.
-A different approach can be found in \cite{DKNP}, where the authors prove a local contraction properties for a symmetric SDS generated by homeomorphisms of $\R$.
+He did not publish his results, however, they have been recently incorporated, with a complete and simplified proof, into two papers of Peign\'e and Woess \cite{PW1,PW2}, where they also investigated ergodicity of SDS generated by Lipschitz maps with centered Lipschitz's coefficient.

+Our aim is to consider very concrete families of Lipschitz mappings of $\mathbb{R}_+$, as the one presented in Goldie's work \cite{Go}.
+Although recurrence of the corresponding SDSs is immediate, the main obstacle in applying Benda's theorem is the local contraction hypothesis (\ref {eqlocalcontraction}).
+In \cite{PW2}, the authors considered the reflected affine stochastic recursion, being a mixture of the reflected random walk (described below) and the affine stochastic recursion [defined in (\ref{eqaffinerecursion})].
+Unfortunately, the method of hyperbolic extensions they introduce cannot be applied to dynamical systems, whose dependence on the affine recursion cannot be expressed in such a direct way.

+A different approach can be found in \cite{DKNP}, where the authors proved a local contraction property for a symmetric SDS generated by homeomorphisms of $\R$.
+Their proof is very elegant but is heavily based on the additional assumption that the SDS is generated by \emph {invertible} mappings distributed according to a \emph{symmetric} measure.
+In particular, their results cannot be applied to noninvertible SDS, as the one generated by $\psi(x)=\max\{Ax,B\}+C$, one of the most interesting in applications.

+Our contribution to the subject is to give sufficient conditions for uniqueness that can be applied to some concrete mappings of $\R _+=[0,\infty )$, such as $\psi(x)=\max\{Ax,B\}+C$ and other Goldie's recursions.